-Dark circle remover: Mix 1 teaspoon of honey with 1 teaspoon of sweet almond oil and spread the mixture under the eyes.
+Mix one teaspoon of honey with one teaspoon of sweet almond oil and spread the mixture under the eyes.
 After about 20 minutes, wash the mixture off and follow up with a light layer of organic coconut oil.
 Repeat this treatment a few times a week to keep your skin looking great.

-Lip moisturizer: A very easy way to heal and prevent chapped lips can be made with honey.
+A very easy way to heal and prevent chapped lips can be made with honey.
 Mix one part of warm, recently-melted beeswax to three parts olive oil.
-Then add 1 to 2 tablespoons of honey to the mixture.
+Then add one to two tablespoons of honey to the mixture.
 Once the mixture has set, it’s ready to use.

-Healthy sports drink: Commercial sports drinks are loaded with sugar and other not-so-healthy ingredients.
+Commercial sports drinks are loaded with sugar and other not-so-healthy ingredients.
 However, it is very easy to make your own homemade sports drink using honey.
-Simply combine the following ingredients in a Vitamix and blend until the honey dissolves: ¼ cup fresh lime juice, ¼ cup fresh lemon juice, 2 cups water, ⅛ teaspoon of sea salt and 2 ½ tablespoons of raw honey.
+Simply combine the following ingredients in a Vitamix and blend until the honey dissolves: 1/4 cup fresh lime juice, 1/4 cup fresh lemon juice, two cups water, 1/8 teaspoon of sea salt and two tablespoons of raw honey.
 Take some of this mixture in a water bottle when going out on a long hike and you’ll feel hydrated and energized.

-Improves healthy gut bacteria: Bees have a very diverse population of beneficial acid bacteria.
+Bees have a very diverse population of beneficial acid bacteria.
 A unique characteristic of raw honey is its ability to feed good gut bacteria and fight off bad bacteria.
-Good bacteria is essential for overall health and wellness, and forms a main defense against outside threats.
+Good bacteria is essential for overall health and wellness.
+It forms the main defense against outside threats.

-Relieve morning sickness: Organic honey is also effective in relieving morning sickness for pregnant mothers.
+Organic honey works to relieve morning sickness for pregnant mothers.
 A warm tea made with honey and ginger is highly effective at calming a pregnant mother’s tummy.

-Fruit preserver: Preserving your fruits with raw honey makes them so much healthier.
+Preserving your fruits with raw honey makes them so much healthier.
 Simply use one part honey to ten parts water and cover your berries in the mixture.
-So much better than sugar!
+Much better than sugar!

-Just remember, all in moderation, and you must eat a healthy diet and exercise for any permanent weight loss to occur.
-For an added boost, mix half a teaspoon of organic ground cinnamon in a cup of boiling water, let it steep for 10 minutes.
+Just remember, all in moderation.
+You must eat a healthy diet and exercise for any permanent weight loss to occur.
+For an added boost, mix half a teaspoon of organic ground cinnamon in a cup of boiling water, then let it steep for 10 minutes.
 Add one teaspoon of raw honey and enjoy!